chrislarson1/GU-ANLY-5800/README.md

 - Assignments submitted after 48 hours: not accepted without prior approval

 #### Use of AI
+- You are encouraged to use language models as an aid in your assignments and final project.
+However, if a work submission contains LLM text verbatim, it will be rejected.
+You must submit your own work.
-You are encouraged to use language models for the final project and assignments.
-Exams are open-note, but closed-book/internet.
+- Exams are open-note, but closed-book/internet.

 #### Academic Integrity
 All submissions in this class must be your original work.
 Plagiarism or academic dishonesty will result in course failure and potential disciplinary action.